Hozukii/linked-blog-starter-md/School/English SL/IO BOW/IO notes.md

 - The fact that she is self-aware makes it clear to the audience what type of relationship the man is hoping for.
 	- and makes the audience question the conventional trope that is apparent in media and society Literary work extract analysis:
+- Context to the scene
+- Authorial device
+- extract
+- effect on reader
+- References to the global issue

+- Metaphor
+	- Teacher student dynamic
+- Allusion
+	- Through the allusion and , she subverts the original dynamic of predator and prey by emphasizing her curiosity
+- Imagery
+	- The anaphora of imagery

+-